davidlcoleman3rd/primitive-poker/README.md

 # primitive-poker
 A simple text-based poker game WIP.

+**Version 0.5.2**
+- Fully defined the selection and discard functions for the CPU
+   - There is unorthodox behavior where if the first two cards are to be discarded as well as the last card, sometimes unintended cards are selected for discard.
+I don't know exactly why this is the case, but it doesn't cause that many problems with gameplay, and if need be is servicable although not optimal.
+Will investigate further during the MVP phase of release.

 **Version 0.5.1**
 - Have begun to test and refine the functionality of the CPU's card selection and discard functions
    - This has intermittent memory errors when discarding and drawing new cards, and mysterious selection errors when picking cards to drop